TriumphLLC/Blend4Web/doc_src/addon.rst

 |

 *Export Converted Media*
     This option is available for HTML export.
-When this option is enabled, the converted mediafiles of different formats are written in the HTML file.
-Using different mediafiles is essential to create cross-browser and cross-platform applications while using HTML export.
+When this option is enabled, the converted media files of different formats are written in the HTML file.
+Using different media files is essential to create cross-browser and cross-platform applications while using HTML export.
 These files can be created by the :ref:`converter <converter>`.

 .. image:: src_images/addon/addon_media_data.png
    :align: center